Battling Belles of Bataan.

 Over the months, they treated over 6000 wounded or sick Americans while surviving on less than one meal per day – but that was “good eatin” compared to what was in their immediate future.

 The Bataan Peninsula was overrun and U.S. forces retreated to the Malinta Tunnel on Corregidor.
 The Malinta tunnel was a defensive position consisting of deep underground tunnel complexes.

-At best, the Malinta tunnel could be described as Hellish – Damp, dark uncomfortable and surviving on almost nothing, nurses were known to gather weeds and other vegetation, boil it in cold crème and supplement their patient’s diet with it.
-Constant shelling and deprivation of every kind were on the agenda every day, but Momma Josie’s girls kept giving all they had.
+At best, the Malinta tunnel could be described as Hellish – Damp, dark uncomfortable and surviving on almost nothing, nurses were known to gather weeds and other vegetation, boil them in cold crème and supplement their patient’s diet with it.
+Constant shelling and deprivation of every kind were on the agenda every day.
+Momma Josie’s girls kept giving all they had.

 Treated no better than the men prisoners, they continued to care for their fellow prisoners.
 Emaciated and exhausted the nurses found an upside to being “Skin and Bones” – They could squeeze through parts of the barrier surrounding the Camp that a healthy human could never squeeze through.